-Arrangements with Commercial Airlines -Pursuant to contractual agreements with our airline partners, we place our equipment on commercial aircraft operated by the airlines for the purpose of delivering the Gogo ® service to passengers on the aircraft.
+Arrangements with Commercial Airlines-Pursuant to contractual agreements with our airline partners, we place our equipment on commercial aircraft operated by the airlines for the purpose of delivering the Gogo® service to passengers on the aircraft.
 We are generally responsible for the costs of installing and deinstalling the equipment.
 Under one type of connectivity agreement we maintain legal title to our equipment; however, under a second type of connectivity agreement some of our airline partners make an upfront payment and take legal title to such equipment.
 The majority of the equipment transactions where legal title transfers are not deemed to be sales transactions for accounting purposes because the risks and rewards of ownership are not fully transferred due to our continuing involvement with the equipment, the length of the term of our agreements with the airlines and restrictions in the agreements regarding the airlines' use of the equipment.
 We account for these equipment transactions as operating leases of space for our equipment on the aircraft.
-The assets are recorded as airborne equipment on our unaudited condensed consolidated balance sheets, as noted in Note 4, "Composition of Certain Balance Sheet Accounts."
-Any upfront equipment payments are accounted for as a lease incentive and recorded as deferred airborne lease incentives on our unaudited condensed consolidated balance sheets and are recognized as a reduction of the cost of service revenue on a straight-line basis over the term of the agreement with the airline.
-We recognized \$2.6 million and \$1.6 million for the three month periods ended March 31, 2014 and 2013, respectively, as a reduction to our cost of service revenue in our unaudited condensed consolidated statements of operations.
-As of March 31, 2014, deferred airborne lease incentives of \$10.0 million and \$58.1 million are included in current and non-current liabilities, respectively, in our condensed consolidated balance sheet.
-As of December 31, 2013, deferred airborne lease
+The assets are recorded as airborne equipment payments are accounted for as a lease incentive and recorded as deferred airborne lease incentives on our unaudited condensed consolidated balance sheets, as noted in Note 4, "Composition of Certain Balance Sheet Accounts."
+Any upfront equipment payments are accounted for as a lease incentive and recorded as deferred airborne lease incentives on our unaudited condensed consolidated balance sheets and are recognized sa a reduction of the cost of service revenue on a straight-line basis over the term of the three month periods ended March 31, 2014 and 2013, respectively, as a reduction to our cost of service revenue in our unaudited condensed consolidated statements of operations.
+As of March 31, 2014, deferred airborne lease incentives of \$10.0 million and \$58.1 million are included in current and non-current liabilities, respectively, in our unaudited condensed consolidated balance sheets are included in curren